 Obviously your goal is to beat the case.
-95% of court cases do not go to trial, so if you have a good defense, usually it will be dismissed by the prosecutor after they realize there is not enough evidence or reason to seek conviction.
+95% of court cases do not go to trial, so if you have a good defense, usually it will be dismissed by the prosecutor after they realize there is not enough evidence or reason to seek a full conviction.
 If charges are not dropped after your arraignment, it should be clear that you need an attorney.

 What is “No Contest”?

 Should you ever take a plea bargain, as it may be your last resort, still do not plead “guilty”.
-You should always say “no contest”, which essentially means you do not want to pursue fighting the case and want to end it with an acceptable bargain that you are comfortable with.
+You should always plead “no contest”, which essentially means you do not want to pursue fighting the case and want to end it with an acceptable bargain that you are comfortable with.